delight-im/Javadoc-to-Markdown/README.md

 - clone your fork and cd into the directory
 - run `npm install`
 - edit the necessary files
-- if `src/javadoc-to-markdown.js` was edited then you would need to run the build coomand
+- if `src/javadoc-to-markdown.js` was edited then you would need to run the build command
-  - run `npm run build` and the library files will be placed in the `_js` folder
+  - run `npm run build` and the updated library files will be placed in the `_js` folder
 - submit your pull request